 Simple!
 Alcohol.

 But seriously, these make for the best drinking snack.
 They’re salty and sweet and spicy.
-You can’t help but demolish handful after handful of these while sipping on a cold drink.
+You can’t help but demolish handful after handful of these while sipping on a cold drink, whether that’s a cocktail, beer, or wine.
+All delicious with spiced nuts!

-If you make these Spiced Nuts, please let me know by leaving a review below!
+If you make these Spiced Nuts recipe, please let us know by leaving a review and rating below!
+Totally think they’re going to become your holiday party go-to snack!!

 For more party snacks, check out the following: